afv22/botnet.v2/SCRATCHPAD.md

 We'll probably want to set up some form of monitoring, backoff, or something else if downloads repeatedly fail.

 The module hashes should be sent to verify accuracy.

+Need to figure out how to start the new modules.

+1. Bot send Heartbeat.
+C2 returns latest version number.
+2. If bot's latest version is outdated, bot requests files that have since been modified.
+C2 returns file names and hashes.
+3. Bot requests each file.
+C2 returns file signed with private key.
+4. Bot verifies private key.
+5. Bot saves new file to executables folder.